thesbx/advent_of_code_2022/README.md

-# 2022 Advent of Code Challenge
+# 2023 Advent of Code Challenge

-This is my first time trying the Advent of Code.
+This is my second time trying the Advent of Code.